htwangtw/bids-ecosystem/presentation.md

 # Conclusion

-* BIDS is a standard for organizing neuroimaging data and metadata
+* BIDS is a standard for organizing neuroimaging data and metadata.

 --

-* PyBIDS provides programmatic access to files and metadata in BIDS datasets
+* PyBIDS provides programmatic access to files and metadata in BIDS datasets.

 --